 Severity Severity of the event.

-Protocol Network protocol the attacker used to perform the attack.

 Last Activity Date and time of the last activity.

 Туре Type of event.

-Attacker IP Attacker IP address.
+Attacker IP Attacker IP mask.

 Attacker User Attacker username.

 Victim IP IP address of the victim.

 Victim Port Port of the victim.

+Lure Name of the lure service.

 Decoy ID Unique ID of the Decoy VM.

 ID ID of the incident.

 Attacker Port Port where the attack originated.

 Tag Key Unique key string for the incident.

 Attacker Password Password used by the attacker.

 Start Date and time when the attack started.
+Otalit Bute and time when the attack started.